 Here are a few tips on how to be less impacted by the crowds:

-Stay inside the Valley to take advantage of crowd-free (and infinitely beautiful) sunrises or the quiet pleasure of a moonlit stroll.
+- Book lodging inside the Valley to take advantage of crowd-free (and infinitely beautiful) sunrises or the quiet pleasure of a moonlit stroll.
 Wildlife viewing is at its peak during dawn and dusk.
-Accommodations range from the elegant opulence of the Ahwahnee to the rustic pleasures of tent camping.
+Accommodations range from the elegant opulence of the Ahwahnee Hotel to the rustic pleasures of tent camping.
 Trekaroo has great advice on how to score a campsite in Yosemite during the busy season.

-Take a hike.
+- Take a hike.
 The further you walk from the main road, the less people you will encounter.
-If you have little ones, here is a list of the best stroller-friendly strolls in Yosemite.
+Here are the best easy hikes in Yosemite National Park.

 Discover Southern Yosemite